avis-md/avis/docs/Reference/anl/nodes/nmisc.rst

 Description
 ~~~~~~~~~~~

-Converts data from a paired list to an adjacency list.
-See `remarks` for the description of paired lists and adjacency lists.
+Converts data from an adjacency list to a paired list.
+See `remarks` above for the definition of paired lists and adjacency lists.

 Input sockets
 ~~~~~~~~~~~~~